-Vang is the author of Yellow Rain: Poems (Graywolf Press, 2021), a finalist for the 2022 PEN/Voelcker Award for Poetry and the 2022 Pulitzer Prize for Poetry.
+Vang is the author of Yellow Rain: Poems (Graywolf Press, 2021), which won the 2022 Lenore Marshall Poetry Prize, the 2022 American Book Award, and was shortlisted for multiple awards, including the 2022 Pulitzer Prize in Poetry, the 2022 PEN/Voelcker Award for Poetry, and the 2021 Los Angeles Times Book Prize in Poetry, among others.
 Her debut poetry collection, Afterland, was selected by Carolyn Forché as the winner of the 2016 Walt Whitman Award, given by the Academy of American Poets, and published by Graywolf Press in April 2017.
 Afterland was also longlisted for the National Book Award for Poetry in 2017 and was a finalist for the 2018 Kate Tufts Discovery Award.

 About Afterland Forché writes: